hzFishy/UnrealNotes/content/Unreal Engine/Extra/Unreal Engine learning speedrun.md

 > [!Info] To go further
+> [This](https://www.youtube.com/watch?v=nL4NmaHNaGc) video of less than 10 minutes covers most of the basics of the UE Gameplay Framework very well.
+>
-> More info can be found on [Cedric's Multiplayer Compendium](https://cedric-neukirchen.net/docs/multiplayer-compendium/common-classes/), [WizardCell's Persistent Data Compendium](https://wizardcell.com/unreal/persistent-data/#gameframework-objects) and the [Official UE C++ API Reference](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Classes)
+> More info can be found on [Cedric's Multiplayer Compendium](https://cedric-neukirchen.net/docs/multiplayer-compendium/common-classes/), [WizardCell's Persistent Data Compendium](https://wizardcell.com/unreal/persistent-data/#gameframework-objects) and the [Official UE C++ API Reference](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Classes).
+>
+> *More can be found in the [[Unreal Engine learning speedrun#More]] section*

 ## Blueprints
 > A mix of my naming convention and what most people do: [[Working as a team in Unreal Engine#For Designers]]